Glossary

 - An angular unit of measure — about 1 inch at 100 yards (≈2 inches at 200, and so on).
 Used for red-dot size ("2 MOA dot"), reticle marks, and scope adjustment clicks.

-- Another angular unit: 1 MIL ≈ 3.6 inches at 100 yards (and equals 3.43 MOA).
-Common on precision scopes.
+- Another angular unit, also written MRAD: 1 MIL ≈ 3.6 inches at 100 yards (and equals 3.43 MOA).
+Common on precision scopes — turrets and reticles may be labeled "MIL" or "MRAD," but they're the same unit.
 MIL and MOA do the same job in different units — just don't mix them between your reticle and turrets.

 - FFP (First Focal Plane)